hercychang/prep-step-1/part4-numbers/numerical_methods.md

 Although you could determine the least common multiple and greatest common divisor of two integers using methods you've already learned, Ruby provides **convenience methods** (`lcm` and `gcd`) to make your task easier.
+The least common multiple (LCM) of two numbers is the smallest nonzero number that is a multiple of both.
+The greatest common divisor (GCD) is the largest positive integer that is a divisor of both numbers.
+For example, the GCD of 8 and 12 is 4.

 Convenience methods are inessential methods that easily complete tasks that would otherwise require complex or verbose implementations.

 Because finding the LCM or GCD requires two numbers by definition, we cannot use the same syntax. `9.lcm` makes no sense.
 Instead wrap the second number in